Oussamaosman02/php-tuto-old/README.md

 ### Reduce an array

 What if we want to sum, multiply, divide or whatever with all the array values?
-For that case, we hav a built in array function called `array_reduce()`.
+For that case, we have a built in array function called `array_reduce()`.

 This function takes 2 arguments, first to array we want to reduce, and second a function that takes other 2 arguments, first one is the `$carry` that holds the return value of the previous iteration, and the second one is the name of the values.